annagaby/annagaby/README.md

-### Hi there 👋
+### Hi there! 👋

 - 🔭 I’m currently working on a ✨Shiny App✨ to make ecological restoration in the Galapagos more efficient
 - 🌱 I’m currently learning how to build websites using R
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I went scuba diving for the first time this summer
+- ⚡ Fun fact: I love practicing aerial acrobatics (silks, lyra, hammock)

 <!--
 **annagaby/annagaby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.